-A well-designed data governance program typically includes a governance team, a steering committee that acts as the governing body, and a group of data stewards.
+A well-designed data governance program typically includes various roles with different responsibilities: a senior executive who oversees the program, a governance team that manages it, a steering committee or council that acts as the governing body, and a group of data stewards.
 They work together to create the standards and policies for governing data, as well as implementation and enforcement procedures that are primarily carried out by the data stewards.
-Executives and other representatives from an organization's business operations take part, in addition to the IT and data management teams.
+Ideally, executives and other representatives from an organization's business operations take part, in addition to the IT and data management teams.

 Why data governance matters

 Without effective data governance, data inconsistencies in different systems across an organization might not get resolved.
-For example, customer names may be listed differently in sales, logistics and customer service systems.
-That could complicate data integration efforts and create data integrity issues that affect the accuracy of business intelligence (BI), enterprise reporting and analytics applications.
-In addition, data errors might not be identified and fixed, further affecting BI and analytics accuracy.
+For example, customer names are sometimes listed differently in sales, logistics and customer service systems.
+If that isn't addressed, it could complicate data integration efforts, causing operational problems in those departments, and create data integrity issues that affect the accuracy of business intelligence (BI), enterprise reporting and data science applications.
+In addition, data errors might not be identified and fixed, further affecting analytics accuracy.

-Poor data governance can also hamper regulatory compliance initiatives, which could cause problems for companies that need to comply with new data privacy and protection laws, such as the European Union's GDPR and the California Consumer Privacy Act (CCPA).
-An enterprise data governance program typically results in the development of common data definitions and standard data formats that are applied in all business systems, boosting data consistency for both business and compliance uses.
+Poor data governance can also hamper regulatory compliance initiatives.
+That could cause problems for companies that need to comply with the increasing number of data privacy and protection laws, such as the European Union's GDPR and the California Consumer Privacy Act (CCPA).
+An enterprise data governance program typically includes the development of common data definitions and standard data formats that are applied in all business systems, boosting data consistency both for business uses and to help meet regulatory requirements.